|Location:||Near the town Rancho Nuevo. Carretera 190, 10 km southeast San Cristobal de las Casas. Comitan, San Cristobal de las Casas, Mexico|

 The Grutas de Rancho Nuevo was named after the nearby town Rancho Nuevo.
 The Mexican term simply means new farm, so it is a sign how recent this country was settled.
 The limestone hills are full of caves, but this is the only show cave in the area.
 The park is open all year, but a visit during the dry season from November to April is recommended.

 The cave is well developed, with a paved path and electric light.
 Unfortunately the light is coloured, but thats nothing special in México.
 The cave is visited on self guided tours, there are local boys who guide visitors for a small fee.
-At the end of the cave is the possibility to rent a hard hat with a headlamp to explore a short passage without trails.
+At the end of the cave is the possibility to rent a helmet with a headlamp to explore a short passage without trails.
 Your shoes might get muddy, so sturdy walking shioes are recomended.

 The cave is located in a dense pine forest which was transformed into a park named Parque Ecotouristico Grutas de Rancho Nuevo.
 Here you can see lush vegetation, including medicinal plants like chamomile.
 Typical animals are skunks, weasels, bats, armadillos, doves, deer, little riverside birds and opossums.
 It is possible to rent a horse for horseback riding and there is a small restaurant and picnic area.